 In 2010, he decided to take a chance.
 He found a guy in Colorado who was building trailers with wood-fired ovens on them.
 Instead of a restaurant, Smith started a pizza truck, Forno Motto, and catered private events and parties.
 He loved the food truck business, the personal contact with customers, and the constant challenge of adapting to various conditions.
 The truck also allowed him to build a following.
 After four years, with the economy taking off again, he raised $25,000 from a Kickstarter campaign to open a restaurant.
 He found a spot in Winston-Salem’s Arts District, wedged between breweries and art galleries, to finally launch the eatery he’d envisioned: concrete floors, an open kitchen, 60 seats.

 Mission Pizza Napoletana opened in 2014, and has been garnering national attention.
-In October, Smith was one of 28 master pizzaiolos from around the country invited to the first New York Pizza Festival, a two-day event in the Bronx.
+In October 2018, Smith was one of Jim Noble at Noble’s Grille in Winston-Salem, a two-day event in the Bronx.
 He makes frequent trips to Naples to keep learning, including to a 10-day pizza festival that features Italy’s biggest pizzerias and draws a million people.
 “It’s like Oktoberfest for pizza,” he says.
 “It’s unreal.”

 One idea he brought back from his most recent trip: a pizza version of the Roman pasta dish cacio e pepe.
 He places ice on the dough as it cooks, causing the Pecorino on top to emulsify into a creamy sauce, which he tops with freshly ground pepper as soon as the pizza comes out of the oven.